Who we are

 EDRLab also dedicates expert resources to the promotion of native accessibility on the European e-book market.

-Founder members of EDRLab are: Editis, Hachette, Madrigall, Media Participations, Syndicat National de l’édition, Cercle de la Librarie, Centre National du livre, Cap Digital, the French Ministry of Culture and the French Ministry of Economy and Finance.
+Founder members of EDRLab are: Editis, Hachette, Madrigall, Media Participations, Syndicat National de l’édition, Cercle de la Librarie, Centre National du livre, the French State and Cap Digital.

 EDRLab is located inside Cap Digital offices.
 Cap Digital is the French business cluster for digital content and services.